On paracomposition and change of variables in Paradifferential operators: Notations and functional analysis

 Thus, Introduce the operator acting on $\mathscr S '(\r^d)$:

 Thus,

 Finally put $\set{k\geq 1, C_k=\supp \ P_k}$ the set of rings associated to this decomposition. \end{definition}

-\begin{remark} An interesting property of the Littlewood-Paley decomposition is that even if the decomposed function is merely a distribution the terms of the decomposition are regular, indeed they all have compact spectrum and thus are entire functions.
-On classical functions spaces this regularization effect can be "measured" by the following inequalities due to Bernstein. \end{remark}
+An interesting property of the Littlewood-Paley decomposition is that even if the decomposed function is merely a distribution the terms of the decomposition are regular, indeed they all have compact spectrum and thus are entire functions.
+On classical functions spaces this regularisation effect can be ``measured" by the following inequalities due to Bernstein.